univec-ai/postvec/web/docs/guides/bridge.md

 For example, an `openai-text-embedding-ada-002` corpus can remain byte-for-byte unchanged. `search()` can embed the query with an available open model, convert that one vector to ada-002 space, then run pgvector and full-text search against the existing table.
-No OpenAI call and no corpus re-embed.
+This requires neither an OpenAI call nor a corpus re-embed.

-Bridge search is normal `search()` behavior.
-There is no `search_bridge()` and no bridge parameter in application SQL.
+Bridge search is part of the standard `search()` behavior.
+There is no `search_bridge()` function or bridge parameter in application SQL.

-## The route
+## Route resolution

 ```text
 query text